-Epilepsy, also known as seizure disorder, is a common disease of the brain affecting about one percent of the population.
+Epilepsy, also known as seizure disorder, is a common disease of the brain affecting about 1 percent of the population.
 It can affect any person at any age.
 More than 36,000 Mississippians live with epilepsy.
 Recognized as the state’s only level 4 epilepsy center accredited by the National Association of Epilepsy Centers, University of Mississippi Medical Center provides comprehensive testing and treatment for patients of all ages.

 University Comprehensive Epilepsy Center is dedicated to the care of people with epilepsy.
 The center offers state-of-the-art medical and surgical treatment of seizures/epilepsy in adults and children.
 Our goal is to help patients gain control of seizures and optimize their quality of life.